 A glacier lake in Uttarakhand, Roopkund is popular among travelers as the skeleton lake, mostly because of human skulls once found at its edge.
 Nestled within the Himalayas, the area around this lake is uninhabited and there are no human settlements here though the unearthing of skeletons created an interest among tourists.
 Around 500 human bones were found in 1942 of people who have lived during the 12th century and possibly died due to some epidemic or in a hailstorm that stuck the Himalayas.
 This news excerpt made the place popular and vital discoveries were made until 2004.
 Presently, Roopkund falls on the way to the Nanda Devi pilgrimage center where pilgrims participate in the Nanda Devi Raj Jat festival held once in every 12 years.

 Popularly referred to as the Mystery Lake, several myths exist about the skeletons found at this place.
 But no discoveries have been made about the civilization that thrived on its banks.
-The place is beautiful and the water is calm.
+The site is beautiful, and the water is calm.
 Located at the foothills of Trishul and Nandghungti peaks, autumn is the best time to visit the place.
 The Nanda Devi Raj Jat festival takes place in the nearby Bedni Bugyal village during this time.
-Roopkund Lake remains frozen during major part of the year.
-With beautiful meadows and stunning backdrop of the Himalayas, trek to this place is special.
+Roopkund Lake remains frozen for a significant part of the year.
+With beautiful meadows and a stunning backdrop of the Himalayas, the trek to this place is unique.

-For adventure lovers, Roopkund offers a number of routes such as via Lohajung, Wan and Bhaguwabasa.
+Roopkund offers several routes for adventure lovers, such as via Lohajung, Wan, and Bhaguwabasa.
 The place is around 10 km from Bedni Bugyal.

 Deoriatal Lake in Uttarakhand

-One of the most beautiful lakes in Uttarakhand is Devaria Tal.
-Tucked on the Kumaoun Himalayas, the Devaria Tal seems to be etched with the snow capped peaks on its background.
-On the crystal blue waters of Devaria Tal, the peaks of Chaukhamba gets reflected and it is a beautiful sight.
+Deoria Tal is one of the fascinating lakes in Uttarakhand, tucked in the Kumaon Himalayas.
+Deoria Tal seems to be etched with the snow-capped peaks on its background.
+On the crystal blue waters of Deorial Tal, the mountains of Chaukhamba get reflected, and it is a beautiful sight.

-The trek to Devaria Tal is a long and strenuous journey and many tourists who are looking for a bit of adventure on this vacation must plan a trip to Devaria Tal in Uttarakhand.
-On your journey you will come across, meandering rivers, valley of flowers and tough roads.
-Far away from the fast paced city life, a trek to Devaria Tal will surely be an enriching experience.
-Devaria is an important religious destination for the Hindus.
-Every year a number of devotees travel to Devaria Tal in Uttarakhand.
+The trek to Deoria Tal is a long and strenuous journey.
+Many tourists looking for a bit of adventure on this vacation must plan a trip to Deoria Tal in Uttarakhand.
+You will come across meandering rivers, the valley of flowers, and challenging roads on your journey.
+Far away from the fast-paced city life, a trek to Deoria Tal will surely be an enriching experience.
+Deoria is an important religious destination for the Hindus.
+Every year many devotees travel to this lake in Uttarakhand.